ghoomfrog/kid/README.md

 ## Quantities

-Quantities in Kid are unsigned integers that are dynamically sized (with an 1-byte minimum).
+Quantities in Kid are unsigned integers that are dynamically sized (with a 1-byte minimum).

 ```kid
 123